 Our Corporate Governance Guidelines regarding director independence provide that a director is not independent if the director has any specified disqualifying relationship with us.
 The disqualifying relationships are equivalent to those of the independence rules of the New York Stock Exchange, except that our disqualification for board interlocks is more stringent than under the NYSE rules.
 Also, for a director to be independent under the Guidelines, the director may not have any material relationship with us.
 For purposes of determining whether a disqualifying or material relationship exists, we consider relationships with MGIC Investment Corporation and its consolidated subsidiaries.
+Our Corporate Governance Guidelines are available on our website (http://mtg.mgic.com) under the "Investor Information; Corporate Governance" links.

-The Board has determined that all of our current directors except for Mr. Culver, our CEO, are independent under the Guidelines and the NYSE rules.
+The Board has determined that all of our current directors except for Mr. Culver, our CEO, and thus a substantial majority of the directors, are independent under the Guidelines and the NYSE rules.
 In addition, each of the Audit, Management Development, Nominating and Governance, Risk Management and Securities Investment Committees consists entirely of independent directors.
 All members of the Audit Committee meet additional, heightened independence criteria applicable to audit committee members under SEC and NYSE rules and the independence standards adopted by the Board.
 The Board made its independence determinations by considering that no disqualifying relationships existed during the periods specified under the Guidelines and the NYSE rules.
 To determine that there were no material relationships, the Board applied categorical standards that it had adopted.
 All independent directors met these standards.
 Under these standards, a director is not independent if payments under transactions between us and a company of which the director is an executive officer or 10% or greater owner exceeded the greater of \$1 million or 1% of the other company's gross revenues.
 Payments made to and payments made by us are considered separately, and this quantitative threshold is applied to transactions that occurred in the three most recent fiscal years of the other company.
 Also under these standards, a director is not independent if during our last three fiscal years the director:

-- was an executive officer of a charity to which we made contributions, or - was an executive officer or member of a law firm or investment banking firm providing services to us, or - received any direct compensation from us other than as a director, or if during such period a member of the director's immediate family received compensation from us.
+- · was an executive officer of a charity to which we made contributions, or - · was an executive officer or member of a law firm or investment banking firm providing services to us, or - received any direct compensation from us other than as a director, or if during such period a member of the director's immediate family received compensation from us.